 The term “T-bone” refers to a type of side-impact car crash in which one car hits another at a right angle, forming a T. These car accidents often happen at intersections when one driver runs a red light or stop sign, hitting another car in the side.
 In many instances, broadside accidents such as T-bone collisions result in serious injuries or death.

 At the Szantho Law Firm, we know how to prove that the driver who hit you was at fault.
 We then use that information to help you collect all of the compensation you’re owed.
-Even after a car accident as serious as a T-bone collision, your insurance company might try to argue that your injuries were due to a preexisting condition or pressure you to accept a smaller settlement that doesn’t even come close to covering the costs of your accident.
+Even after an accident as serious as a T-bone collision, your insurance company might try to argue that your injuries were due to a preexisting condition or pressure you to accept a smaller settlement that doesn’t even come close to covering the costs of your accident.
 Insurance companies don’t scare us.
 We’ll stand up to them and aggressively fight for your rights.

 The dangers of driving drunk have been well-documented for decades.
 Even so, some drivers choose to get behind the wheel while drunk or under the influence of drugs.
 Drunk drivers often erratically change speeds, weave in and out of traffic and even drive on the wrong side of the road, putting everyone else on the road at serious risk.
 Drunk drivers also frequently cause fatal car accidents.
 Each year, roughly 30 percent of traffic fatalities in New Mexico are caused by drunk drivers.

 Car insurance is mandatory in New Mexico and throughout most of the United States.
 Even so, millions of people choose to put themselves and others at risk by driving without insurance.
-Each year, an estimated 12 percent of car accidents are caused by uninsured drivers nationwide.
+Each year, an estimated 12 percent of collisions are caused by uninsured drivers nationwide.
 That’s especially true in New Mexico, which regularly ranks among the states with the highest percentage of uninsured motorists.
 Even if the driver who hit you does have insurance, he or she may not have enough coverage to pay all of your expenses.

-After a car accident with an uninsured or underinsured driver, your legal situation can quickly become very complicated.
+After a collision with an uninsured or underinsured driver, your legal situation can quickly become very complicated.
 If you have uninsured or underinsured motorist coverage, you should be covered by your own insurance, but getting the money you rightfully deserve for these claims can often be very difficult.
 Insurance companies often do everything they can to avoid compensating drivers.
 Another possible complication – the other driver might be covered under a family member’s or employer’s insurance.
 Cut through the confusion.
 Contact attorney Andras Szantho.
 He knows how to win.

 Leaving the scene of a car accident is a serious crime in New Mexico, and there’s never a good reason to do it.
 Still, some drivers choose to drive away instead of stopping to exchange insurance information, as required by law.
 Why would another driver flee the scene of an accident?
 Sometimes, it’s because they don’t have a driver’s license.
 Other times, they have an outstanding arrest warrant or they’re in the midst of some other illegal activity.